 The Bell Jar dives into her psyche during a time when mental health was not a matter to be discussed.
-Esther’s realistic charm hooked me, and The Bell Jar is one book I will read again.
-If you want to get into a classic, this one wins for its readability, which makes it a great book for you to read next.
+Esther's realistic charm hooked me, and The Bell Jar is one book I will read again.
+If you want to get into a classic character-driven book, this one wins for its readability, which makes it a great book for you to read next.

 3. The Best-Loved Doll

 Bet you never heard of The Best-Loved Doll by Rebecca Caudill.
 This book was handed down to me and is proof that good books should be passed on to others.
 It's an oldie, filled with vintage black, white and pink drawings that captured my heart.